-The social and environmental impact of the raw material extraction, the poor conditions, the extensive use of chemicals and other problematic aspects of manufacturing had long made jewelry a suspect category for the ethical consumer.
-However, new generation of jewelers is exploring more sustainable supply chains, carefully considering how materials are sourced, supporting local communities, offering full traceability and committing to zero-waste programs to prevent excess materials ending up in landfill.
-With stylish and timeless products, our selected talents want to do something more than give their clients the joy of wearing a beautiful piece.
+The social and environmental impact of the raw material extraction, the poor labor conditions, the extensive use of chemicals and other problematic aspects of manufacturing had long made jewelry a suspect category for the ethical consumer.
+However, a new generation of jewelers is exploring more sustainable supply chains, carefully considering how materials are sourced, supporting local communities, offering full traceability and committing to zero-waste programs to prevent excess materials ending up in landfill.
+With a wide range of stylish and timeless products, our selected talents want to do something more than just give their clients the joy of wearing a beautiful piece.